Our milk is supplied from two dairy farms in the south and central mainland of Shetland:

 Martin Burgess – Quendale Farm

-Martin bought Quendale Farm in 1994, where he lives and farms with his wife Hilary and two children Duncan and Emma.
+Martin, currently the chairman of Shetland Farm Dairies, bought Quendale Farm in 1994, where he lives and farms with his wife Hilary and two children Duncan and Emma.
 Its full history as a dairy farm is unknown but it is said Quendale supplied milk to military troops based here during World War II.
 Today the farm employs three full-time staff.
 Richard Garriock began working at Quendale in 1999, and is very experienced in both dairy cattle and sheep production.
 Martin Jamieson has just completed his SVQ level 3 in Dairy Farming at Barony College, through an apprenticeship at the farm, and Cameron Leslie has recently begun work after leaving school.
 The main enterprise on the farm is dairying with a milking herd of around 100 plus cows.
 There are also 850 breeding ewes at Quendale which produce store lambs for sale.
 Quendale is set in wonderful scenery and provides a home for a great variety of wildlife.
 The combination of worked arable ground and permanent pasture provides a good year round food source for birds.

 “Here at Quendale we aim to breed quality cows that are able to milk well from a largely grass based diet, with minimal health problems, producing high quality milk for the Shetland community.”